 Lauren will work on MHH during the Service Learning spring 2026 semester.

 Mental health is a topic that should be held in high priority as its effects are detrimental to physical health, academic performance, relationships, and overall quality of life.
 The CDC declared that our nation is experiencing a mental health crisis that is especially affecting youth, whose mental health is worsened by a lack of belonging and sense of community.
 To strengthen the unity and welfare of our community, we must first target sources of distress and improve overall mental health and the ways in which the people of Holliston alleviate mental health concerns.
-It is vital that we eliminate stigma and any barriers preventing Holliston youth from seeking help and treatment and that we work towards readily available and inviting avenues of treatment.
-Feelings of isolation often worsen symptoms of poor mental health, so establishing more accessible and creative means of treatment and support is one of MHH's biggest goals.
+It is vital that we eliminate stigma and any barriers preventing Holliston youth from seeking help or treatment by making it readily available and providing inviting avenues to do so.
+Feelings of isolation often worsen symptoms of mental illness, so establishing as strong sense of a supportive and creative community is one of MHH's biggest goals.
 By bringing people together over shared passion, we can create a truly valuable space for youth to establish a firmer sense of self and develope healthier coping skills.

-As of right now, MHH is starting a podcast involving input from the community, ranging from recorded performances of local musicians to interviews with mental health specialists.
+As of right now, MHH is launching its first podcast episode involving input from the community, ranging from recorded performances of local musicians to interviews with mental health specialists.
 We aim for this podcast to be a creative outlet and resource for youth in our community, regarding both their musical passions and the nurturing of their mental health.
 If music is a tool to bring people together and cope with emotions in a healthy and creative way, we intend to take advantage of that with the creation of this podcast, something we hope will garner lots of community input.
+As we spread our message and goal around our community, we hope to further engage others in our project through unity-based music events, something we will further tackle during the 2026 Service Learning Spring Semester.

 Community partners.

 The Detentions are a student and teacher band within HHS.
-As a member of this group, I am working towards recording performances and interviews of band memebers to include in the Music Heals Humanity Podcast.
+As a member of this group, Lili is working towards recording performances and interviews of band memebers to include in the Music Heals Humanity Podcast.

 Movement and the Mind is the parent company of Movement for the Mind, an arts therapy group practicing in New York and Boston.
 MATM provings training in areas of psychoeducation and arts therapy, and has offered to partner with MHH to expand their mental health education and to work with youth in the greater Boston area.